Israel uses Abraham Accords ties to encourage Middle Eastern allies to condemn Russia - AIJAC

 Mar 4, 2022 | Ahron Shapiro

-The US has thanked Israel for lobbying its friendly neighbours and allies to vote in the UN Gerneral Assembly to criticise Russia’s brutal and unprovoked invasion of Ukraine.
+The US has thanked Israel for lobbying its friendly neighbours and allies to vote in the UN General Assembly to criticise Russia’s brutal and unprovoked invasion of Ukraine.

 US Ambassador to Israel Tom Nides tweeted: